blad/computerscience.io/posts/2013-12-10-dynamic-programming-problem-formulation.markdown

      \end{array}
    \right.$

-In our recurrance, $K_{i,\ j}$ is the benefit we get from considering the first $i$ items and capacity
+In our recurrence, $K_{i,\ j}$ is the benefit we get from considering the first $i$ items and capacity
 $j$.

-Imagine having a knapsack, starting with 50 pounds, after taking item $n$ of weight 5 and value 10, we can then solve the equivalent subproblem of a 45 pound knapsack and with $n-1$ items, or the subproblem of a 50 pound knapsack with $n-1$ items.
+Imagine having a knapsack, starting with 50 pounds, after taking item $n$ of weight 5 and value 10, we can then solve the equivalent sub-problem of a 45 pound knapsack and with $n-1$ items, or the sub-problem of a 50 pound knapsack with $n-1$ items.
 Meaning we either take item $n$ or we do not.
 The optimal solution will then be a a set containing the optimum solution to each of the sub problems.

-Traslating the recurrance into code we get:
+Translating the recurrence into code we get:
 ```python
 # Pseudo Code
 def KnapsackBuildRecurrance(C:Capacity, sizes:array, values:array)